-Although the winter weather can be pretty grim, if you get a dry, crisp sunny day it’s perfect for winter walks (one of our Christmas days out that are totally free).
+Although the winter weather can be pretty grim, if you get a dry, crisp sunny day it’s perfect for winter walks (if this is within the Government's guidelines at the time).
 The walks don’t just have to be good for exercise and enjoying the scenery though; you can use the time to go foraging too.

 Pine cones, acorns and holly are all core requisites for any Yuletide decorations (here’s a guide to making a great wreath utilising them).
 Once collected you can spray paint them with gold and/or glitter to pop on the tree or around the house.